-I wonder how to apply the ideas of complex systems theory to solve urban life challenges.
-At the heart of complex systems theory is an appreciation for the interconnectedness of our social and economic systems.
-City planning can bring together social consciousness, intelligent use of data, and serve broader public goals.
-Using knowledge from real estate, understandings on governance, and the goal of the public good, we can to create better cities with democratic governance through sociocracy.
-Strategic public-private partnerships in city planning can meet the goals of businesses and of better human well-being.
-By applying principles of well-governed organizations, cities can improve citizen involvement by being consultative and empowering democratic participation.
+We can look to complex systems theory for solutions to the challenges of urban life.
+At the heart of complex systems theory is an appreciation for the interconnectedness of our ecological, social, and economic systems.
+City planning can bring together environmental awareness, social consciousness, and intelligent use of data to serve broader public goals.
+Using knowledge from real estate, understandings on governance, and with the goal of the public good, we can create better cities with democratic governance.
+Strategic public-private partnerships in city planning can meet the goals of businesses and work toward better human well-being.
+By applying principles of well-governed organizations, cities can improve citizen involvement through democratic participation and consultative community building.

 The day-to-day lives of city-dwelling can get better in many ways.
 Ecological solutions can reuse organic waste and recycle it into community gardens.
 Applications for ‘tokenization’ of property interests can provide investment incentives to community members.
 In Denmark, for example, pro-cycling city planning helped reduce Copenhagen’s carbon emissions while attracting new residents to the city.